Shiroe/Booking-Users-App/README.md

 # Travelusive Users App

-  A users app that works for travelusive platform for clients
+  A mobile app that works for travelusive platform for clients.

 # Installation